Caltech-IPAC/SpatialIndex/README.md

 Building the Python library:

-The spatial index code need to be wrapped for Python use.
-This is taken care of the Makefile but consists of using Cython to compile the spatial-index.pyx code (Python with Cython directives) into "spatial_index.c", then building a LINUX library from the this plus our C libraries (our C code plus tinyhtm).
+The C spatial index code needs to be wrapped for Python use.
+This is taken care of in the Makefile and consists of using Cython to compile the spatial-index.pyx code (Python with Cython directives) into "spatial_index.c", then building a LINUX library from the result plus our C libraries (our C code plus tinyhtm).
-This results in "spatial_index.cpython-37m-x86_64-linux-gnu.so". which has the right content to be loadable by the Python runtime and accessed by Python calls.
+This results in a library file "spatial_index.cpython-37m-x86_64-linux-gnu.so" which has the right content to be loadable by the Python runtime and accessed by Python calls.

 The last step is to turn this into a Wheel file that can be pip-install in our Python distribution and/or uploaded to PyPI.
 This file is